shawxiaozhang/wefacts/docs/index.md

 wefacts currently supports United States addresses; the hourly weather recordings start in 1901 (though only a few stations go back that far); the PLSR severe weather reports are available since 2005.

+_The email protocol is currently in its beta version.
+Currently the email protocol can respond all the requests within 24 hours.
+If you haven't received response within 24 hours, please contact us with "help" in the email subject.
+Please contact us if you need an instantaneous response - we are deciding whether to upgrade the server for real time operation._

 ## Weather Data Source:
 The Integrated Surface Hourly Data Base